-62.-(1) Every employer shall be required to provide insurance and social security cover to every person
+62.-(1) Every employer shall be required to provide insurance and social security cover to every person employed in the respective media house.

 (2) Every freelancer or correspondent shall be required to have personal risk insurance cover.

 Obstructing of a member of the Board